 The Careers Team

-At James Brindley we have a whole approach to careers with all staff supporting the delivery of Careers through the Careers Programme and within curriculum areas.
-In addition, we have an expanding designated Careers team who co-ordinate and monitor the delivery of the Academy Careers Plan:
+At James Brindley we have a whole school approach to careers with all staff supporting the delivery of Careers through the Careers Programme and within curriculum areas.
+In addition, we have a designated Careers team:

 - Jackie Hopkins (Careers Adviser Parkway Centre) email@example.com